UWCS/uwcs-dextre/README.md

 #### Installation and Configuration
 With the packaged dependencies installed and configured (most/all should be available with any Linux distribution's package manager), the steps for installation of the website are as follows, though you may want to stop after step 5 if you are not going to deploy the website for production purposes:

-1. (Optional) Create a virtualenv to run the server from - make sure it's using python 3.5
+1. (Optional) Create a virtualenv to run the server from - make sure it's using python 3.8
-2. `git clone` the repository to the location you wish to serve the site from (e.g: `/var/www/uwcs-zarya`)
+2. `git clone` the repository to the location you wish to serve the site from (e.g: `/var/www/uwcs-dextre`)
-3. Install the requirements using `pip -r requirements.txt` (make sure you're using the virtualenv if you're using one)
+3. Install the requirements using `pip install -r requirements.txt` (make sure you're using the virtualenv if you're using one)
 4. `cd uwcs-dextre/dextre/settings` and create an appropriate settings file `production.py` from the provided sample `production.py.example`
 5. `cd uwcs-dextre/` and bring the backend database up to speed by running `python manage.py migrate` - if you're using a virtualenv do make sure you are running python from it
 6. `cd uwcs-dextre/dextre/components` and then install the Bower dependencies using `bower install` (if you are not deploying for production, you may skip to point 11 at the end of the list)